piontec/docker-enforcer/readme.md

 Additionally, you configure the behavior by passing the following environment variables (using `-e KEY=VAL`) to the command above (values below are the defaults):
 - "CHECK_INTERVAL_S=600" - how often the periodic check of containers against the rules is run
-- "DOCKER_SOCKET=unix:///var/run/docker.sock" -  path to the docker Unix socket, default should be OK in most cases
+- "DOCKER_SOCKET=unix:///var/run/docker.sock" -  path to the docker Unix socket, default should be OK in most cases; you can run against a remote host by passing a value like `10.20.30.40:2375`
 - "WHITE_LIST=docker-enforcer docker_enforcer" - space separated white list of container names; containers on the won't be stopped even if they break the rules
 - "MODE=WARN" - by default docker enforcer runs in a 'WARN' mode, where violations of rules are logged, but the containers are never actually stopped; to enable containers stopping, set this to 'KILL'
 - "CACHE_PARAMS=True" - by default docker-enforcer is caching indefinitely "params" section of container data in order to decrease the number of calls to docker daemon.
 Set this to "False" to always query the daemon.